 Birding along Township Road 123 can be productive.
 You will pass Abraham Marsh on the west just before old County Road 75.
 You can park near the gate and walk this old road, which is closed to vehicles.
 Continuing on Township Road 123 you will come to Pond 3 on the east.
 This pond often holds ducks and geese.
 This is a good location to look for Red-headed Woodpeckers.

 Turn left (west) on County Road 71.
 Just past a barn, you will find a parking area on the south side of the road for the Owl Pines.
 A wintering owl “hotspot,” this is a mature planting of white pine within a large area of open fields that attracts many raptors.
 Both Long-eared Owls and Northern Saw-whet Owls have been found roosting in these pines.

 Killdeer Plains Wildlife Area–Pond 33

-Leaving the Owl Pines, continue west on County Highway 71, turn left (south) on Township Highway 103, then turn right (west) on County Highway 75, which is open to the west.
+Leaving the Owl Pines, continue west on County Road 71, turn left (south) on Township Road 103, then turn right (west) on County Road 75, which is open to the west.
 Pull in to the parking area for Pond 33.
 This pond is a good place to look both for typical water birds and has a nice mix of woodland species.

 This birding drive is just one suggested route through Killdeer Plains.
 All the roads and various eBird hotspots are worth exploring.